norulshahlam/tutorial-multiple-db/README.md

 2. MySQL database
 3. Oracle database

-As a bonus we will also show how to:
+### Overall features

+1. Multiple database configuration.
+2. Running database instances using Docker.
+3. Load data from script on start.
-1. Make a native query of `Tuple` type and how to handle them.
+4. Make a native query of `Tuple` type and how to handle them.
-2. Mock `Tuple` type in unit test.
+5. Mock `Tuple` type in unit test.

 ### Technology used
 1. Docker